 In 2004 after graduating, Julia moved to Montpelier, Vermont to work at legendary radio station WNCS where she was recognized by the Vermont Association of Broadcasters and rediscovered her love of hiking.
 In 2006 she accepted the position of Music Director at WUMB in Boston where she also served as artist liaison for the Boston Folk Festival.
 In 2007, she moved to New York City to work as a record promoter and podcast producer for some of music’s biggest acts at Songlines Music.

 It was in New York City that she finally followed her instinct to teach yoga and completed her first teacher training at Integral Yoga Institute of New York.
 Shortly afterwards, she made her first visit to the mountains of Vail, Colorado, instantly fell in love and moved there eight months later with one suitcase, a guitar, and a hopeful dream to make a life out of teaching yoga.
 Since 2009, Julia has been living, hiking, writing and teaching yoga in Vail and beyond.
 She recently completed her 300 hour Prana Vinyasa certification with Shiva Rea and is also certified to teach Yin, Prenatal and Restorative Yoga.
-In 2012, she certified as a Maharishi Ayurveda Wellness Consultant at Maharishi University in Fairfield, Iowa and is currently completing her Master’s Degree in Ayurveda & Integrative Medicine there.
+She began her formal study of yoga’s sister science Ayurveda in 2012, and completed her MS in Ayurveda & Integrative Medicine at Maharishi University in Fairfield, Iowa in 2017.